halhope/minimal-media-player/Linux/readme.md

 ___

-With the button placed rightmost on my menu bar, I'm able to quickly throw the cursor into the corner and click to quickly stop/resume playback.
+With the button placed rightmost on my menu bar, I'm able to throw the cursor into the corner and click to quickly stop/resume playback.

 ![menu_button](/Linux/images/menu_button.png)